rastabda22/rastabda22/README.md

 It permits browsing the media by folder, date and geotags.

+Whenever geotagged photos are found, a map with the photo(s) position can be shown using OpenLayers.

 Content (albums and media files) can be shared over some popular social plaforms.

 **MyPhotoShare** is a Jason A. Donenfeld's *photofloat* fork, enriched by Jerome Charaoui's patches permitting showing videos, Paolo Benvenuto's and Pierre Métras's following development.